NevilArt/BsMax/README.md

 If not have Github account use 'NevilArt@Gmail.Com' for bug report.

-# Slow for a while

-Do not worry about slowing down of Updates. it`s time to learn Blender c++ coding to be able develope better tools. for this reason updating the BsMax will bee slower for a while, but Bug fix and Adapt for new version of Blender still has high-priority.

 # Installation

 * Download all the package as zip file.